 Figure 3.
-Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) from wastewater treatment plants (WWTPs) in Mangaung, Free State Province during epidemiological weeks 1-41, 2021.
+Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) from wastewater treatment plants (WWTPs) in Mangaung, Free State Province during epidemiological weeks 1-43, 2021.
 The testing laboratory and quantified SARS-CoV-2 gene is named in brackets after the name of the WWTP.
 Note that comparisons of levels over time should only be done for specimens tested in the same laboratory

 In Free State, the monitoring of wastewater levels of SARSCov-2 is being conducted at eight WWTPs in Mangaung district municipality, by the NICD and Lumegen Laboratories.
 The quantitative testing by the NICD commenced in epidemiological week 11, 2021 at two WWTPs (Bloemspruit and Sterkwater).
 Quantitative testing by Lumegen Laboratories commenced in epidemiological week 35 of 2021 in six wastewater treatment plants (ThabaNchu, North, Northeastern, Dewetsdorp, Welvaart and Bainsvlei).
 The SARS-CoV-2 level from all the plants continue to drop in all WWTPs, with the exception of Welvaart This corresponds with the decline in the number of cases.
-Levels at Welvaart (serving Botshabelo) will be monitored.
+Levels at Welvaart (serving Botshabelo), however, continue to increase between week 41 and 43.
+There is need for increased surveillance in this area.
+Also, the SARS-CoV-2 levels in Sterkwater WWTP are marginally highter than last week, however the significance of this is uncertain.
+Subsequent results will confirm an increase.